dddrrreee/cs140e-25win/labs/8-device-int/README.md

-  - Part 1: some of the reasons we do the vector base reg:  (1) we want to be able to protect page 0 so segfaults will actually fault and (2) it's much easier to flip stuff around and (3) it lets us use relative jumps rather than absolute (since the jump table doesn't move) which will be faster.
+  - Part 1: some of the reasons we do the vector base reg:  (1) we want to be able to protect page 0 so segfaults will actually fault and (2) it's much easier to flip stuff around (3) it lets us use relative jumps rather than absolute (since the jump table doesn't move) which will be faster; (4) we won't have to do anything special if we enable the icache (or dcache) since we don't copy code.

 ---------------------------------------------------------------------------